MOST PEOPLE ARE ABLE TO USE THEIR CAC WITH WINDOWS 8 / 8.1

-NOTE: One VERY Annoying problem with using the Windows 8 built in Smart Card Utility [as well as the ActivClient 7.0.1.x / 7.0.2.x] is when using Outlook Web App (OWA) aka web.mail.mil.
-You may be prompted for your PIN constantly [to the point where you will want to throw your computer out of the window].
-Windows 7 users had the option to install ActivClient 6.2.0.x to cache the PIN.
-However, since the current 6.2.0.x version of ActivClient do not work on Windows 8, Both Coolkey & CSSi did not experience this very annoying issue for me in my tests (Coolkey is not helping some navy personnel with the annoying PIN prompt).
-CSSi did require me to "activate" my CAC each time I inserted the CAC into the reader.
-See #2 below for links.
+NOTE: One VERY Annoying issue when using the Windows 8 & 8.1 built in Smart Card Utility [even using ActivClient 7.0.1.x / 7.0.2.x] is when accessing Outlook Web App (OWA) aka web.mail.mil.
+You may be prompted for your PIN constantly.
+Windows 7 users had the option to install ActivClient 6.2.0.x to cache their PIN.
+The current 6.2.0.x version of ActivClient does not work on [most people's] Windows 8 or 8.1 computers.
+Both Smart Card Manager & CSSi did not experience this very annoying issue for me in my tests.
+(Smart Card Manager is not helping some Navy personnel with the annoying PIN prompt).
+CSSi did require me to "activate" my CAC each time I inserted it into the reader.
+See below for links.

-The basic CAC installation on Windows 8 is no different than it is for Windows 7, Vista, or XP, other than...
+The basic CAC installation on Windows 8 / 8.1 is no different than it is for Windows 7 other than...

-NOTE: Most people who have the Windows 8 BASIC edition [shows only as Windows 8] are unable to get it to work [except for Navy personnel].
-So, if it doesn't work for you, you have the following four solutions:
+NOTE: "Some" people who have the Windows 8 / 8.1 BASIC edition [shows only as Windows 8 / 8.1] are unable to get it to work [I'm hearing of a few more each day that some people are having luck.
+I have not figured why some work and some don't].
+So, if it doesn't work for you, you have the following three solutions:

-Windows 8 uses Internet Explorer 10.
-The same problems we have with IE 9 have crossed over to IE 10 in regards to problems with Government websites.
+Windows 8 uses Internet Explorer 10 or 11, Windows 8.1 uses IE 11.
+The same problems we had with IE 9 have continued with IE 10 & 11 in regards to accessing some Government websites.
 Follow this guide to remedy most of them.

 Here is what it says (if you really wanted to know :)

-Internet Explorer 10 is not compatible with Outlook Web Access 2003.
-You can however, use Compatibility view by clicking the little 'torn paper' icon in the web address line.
+Internet Explorer 11 is not compatible with Outlook Web Access 2003.
+You can use Compatibility view by clicking the 'torn paper' icon (IE 10) in the web address line.
+IE 11 users, look at slide 20 in this guide.

 "This is a known issue with Java, Windows 8 and Kaspersky [antivirus].

-Kaspersky is working on an automated fix, but for now please try this
+Kaspersky is working on an automated fix, but for now try this

 Which CAC do I have video